 Domestic Infant Adoption

-Each year, thousands of couples in the United States choose to expand their family through adoption.
+Around 140,000 children are adopted by American families each year.
 While many people choose to explore adopting from a foreign country or through the foster care system, domestic infant adoption is a third option.
 The first step to understand your adoption choices is to take a closer look at the infant adoption process.
 What is domestic adoption?
 How does it work?
 What are the pros and cons of this form of adoption?
 Is domestic infant adoption the right fit for your family?

 What Is Domestic Infant Adoption?